-I came across a short article on the subject of training session beginnings.
-Honestly, it kind of wanders around a bit, but it brings up some interesting concepts.
-The main point is there are some things you can do to get things rolling efficiently and effectively.
+I came across a short article (no longer available) on the subject of training session beginnings.
+Honestly, it kind of wandered around a bit, but it brought up some interesting concepts.
+The main point was there are some things you can do to get things rolling efficiently and effectively.
 They boil down to having a good training focus, using games at the start of practice, and setting clear expectations.
 I want to tackle them in reverse order.

 I am of the school of thought that you should be on time.
 I absolutely hate being late myself.
 It’s a respect thing.
-If you show up late that means you don’t respect the value of other people’s time.
+If you show up late that means you don’t respect the value of other people’s time (barring unavoidable circumstances, obviously).
 As you can imagine, I set an expectation with my teams from the first meeting that practices will start on time.
 Especially with fixed and limited gym time, to do otherwise means wasted opportunity.

 That said, I have definitely been in situations where this has been an issue, as I mentioned before.
 One of the more interesting of them came when I coached at Exeter in England, and it was actually motivated by the players.
 The leadership of the teams became fed up with people straggling in to training sessions.
 They decided to implement team punishment.
 For every minute someone was late (to include not yet dressed and ready to go), the team had to do a minute of physical exercise.